An Analysis of Ensemble Sampling

-Finally, we believe that the analytic techniques developed in this paper can be used to analyze ES and approximate TS in more general bandit, online learning, and reinforcement learning problems.
-In particular, we believe that it is straightforward to extend the results of this paper to online learning with full information feedback \citep{shalev2011online} and ``graph" information feedback \citep{alon2015online}, combinatorial semi-bandits \citep{kveton2015tight, wen2015efficient}, and pure exploration problems \citep{bubeck2009pure,russo2016simple,komiyama2021optimal}.
-We also conjecture that the results of this paper can be extended to generalized linear bandits \citep{filippi2010parametric, dong2019performance} and episodic reinforcement learning \citep{osband2013more}, but leave these extensions for future work.
+Finally, Theorem~\ref{thm:ATS regret} is established by bounding the information ratios for linear bandits, and we believe it could be generalized to other bandit and online learning problems as long as the corresponding information ratios can be appropriately bounded.
+These problems include generalized linear bandits, combinatorial semi-bandits, online learning with full information feedback, and problems with pure exploration objectives.
+We also conjecture that the results of this paper can be extended to episodic reinforcement learning, but leave these extensions to future work.